 Thereafter, the U. S. Trustee requires regular reports on the Debtor's ongoing operation and details on all transactions, including a listing of every check written.
 The most common reason a Chapter 11 proceeding dismissed or converted to Chapter 7 prematurely is the failure to properly comply with the requirements of the U. S. Trustee.

-In some cases, one or more committees of creditors are also appointed to monitor the Debtor.
+In some cases (except Sub-Chapter V cases), one or more committees of creditors are also appointed to monitor the Debtor.

 FILING CHAPTER 11

 At the time of filing, certain documents must be filed immediately or at least within 15 days of the filing of the petition.
 Those documents include the following.
 Bankruptcy papers consist of a "Petition", a Statement of Financial Affairs, and the following Schedules:

 C. Property Claimed as Exempt.

 E. Creditors Holding Unsecured Priority Claims(Taxes, etc.)